Tricks to Traverse a 2D Array

 var rotate = function(matrix) {}

-containing several words and spaces.
-Write an algorithm to reverse the order of all words in place.
+that contains some words and spaces.
+Please write an algorithm to reverse the order of all words in-place.

 s = "hello world labuladong"

-Your algorithm should reverse the order of words in the string in place:
+Your algorithm should reverse the word order in-place:

 s = "labuladong world hello"

-The correct approach is to first reverse the entire string s
+The correct way is to first reverse the whole string s

 :